List of Beverly Hills, 90210 characters: Jackie Taylor

 Ann Gillespie plays Jackie Taylor, Kelly's mother (recurring, season 1–10).
 A former model, married multiple times, appeared occasionally during the series entire run in every season.
 During the first season of the show, Jackie was addicted to drugs and alcohol, which led to her making a scene at the mother/daughter fashion show.
 Jackie then entered rehab and remained clean throughout the rest of the series.
-Married David's father, Mel, in the second season and had a baby girl, Erin, with him.
+She married David's father, Mel, in the second season and had a baby girl, Erin, with him.
 They divorced when Mel was caught cheating, but later got back together and broke up again.
 Kelly sometimes found her to be overbearing.
 Jackie continued to make appearances throughout all 10 seasons of the show.
 She also guest-starred in two first-season episodes of the spin-off series 90210, which features Erin as a regular character.
 It was revealed that Jackie was again abusing alcohol, and Kelly steps in to take Erin away from her.
 She returns in season two of the spinoff with a lot more serious storylines than the first season.
 It was later revealed that she had been diagnosed with breast cancer and had three months to live.
 She managed to come to peace with both her daughters before her death.
 Jackie Taylor appeared in 55 episodes.